ZeeshanJ99/ansible/README.md

 ## IAC - configuration management and orchestration

 **Configuration management**: Configuration management is the process of tracking and controlling the changes in a software with respect to its requirement, design, function, and development of a product.
-There are two types of configuration management approaches.
+There are two types of configuration management approaches. e.g. Ansible

 **Orchestration**: Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.
 Orchestration helps IT to more easily manage complex tasks and workflows.
-IT teams must manage many servers and applications, but doing so manually isn’t a scalable strategy.
+IT teams must manage many servers and applications, but doing so manually isn’t a scalable strategy. - e.g. Terraform

 -----------------------------------------------------------------------------------------